EventStore/documentation/docs/cloud/faq/README.md

 #### Does Event Store have a security policy?

-Event Store Ltd has a security policies in place.
+Event Store Ltd has security policies in place.

 If you have specific questions please [contact us](https://www.eventstore.com/contact)